crobin93/Youtube-Controller/README.md

 # <ins>Youtube Controller</ins>
-This is a program that allows you to control YouTube videos in Google Chrome even when you are using other programs.
+This is a program that allows you to control YouTube videos in Google Chrome when the window is not selected or you are using other programs.

 ### <ins>Installation</ins>